 - The causes of panic attacks could be difficult to pinpoint and might be genetic in nature.
-They could begin and get worse because of a traumatic experience or stressful event such as a divorce.
+They could begin and get worse because of a traumatic experience or a stressful event such as divorce.

 - Marked changes in a child’s behavior because of the panic attacks may also be symptoms that you can recognize and do something about.
 If a child has a panic attack and then becomes withdrawn socially, he may be afraid of having another attack in public – around his friends.

 - Treatment for panic disorder in children may involve behavioral and cognitive therapy, certain medications or a combination of the two.
 It’s important that you make sure your child has a healthy lifestyle if he’s plagued with panic attacks.